Resource

 About the same time they domesticated plants, people in Mesopotamia began to tame animals for meat, milk, and hides.
 Hides, or the skins of animals, were used for clothing, storage, and to build tent shelters.

-Goats were probably the first animals to be domesticated, followed closely by sheep.
-In Southeast Asia, chickens also were domesticated about 10,000 years ago.
-Later, people began domesticating larger animals, such as oxen or horses, for plowing and transportation.
+Goats were probably the first animals to be domesticated, followed closely by sheep (Ovis aries).
+In Southeast Asia, chickens (Gallus domesticus) also were domesticated about 10,000 years ago.
+Later, people began domesticating larger animals, such as oxen (Bos taurus) or horses (Equus ferus caballus), for plowing and transportation.
 These are known as beasts of burden.

 Domesticating animals can be difficult work.
 The easiest animals to domesticate are herbivores that graze on vegetation, because they are easiest to feed: They do not need humans to kill other animals to feed them, or to grow special crops.
 Cows, for instance, are easily domesticated.
 Herbivores that eat grains are more difficult to domesticate than herbivores that graze because grains are valuable and also need to be domesticated.
 Chickens are herbivores that eat seeds and grain.

 Some animals domesticated for one purpose no longer serve that purpose.
-Some dogs were domesticated to assist people in hunting, for instance.
+Some dogs (Canis lupus familiaris) were domesticated to assist people in hunting, for instance.
 There are hundreds of domestic dog species today.
 Many of them are still excellent hunters, but most are pets.

 Throughout history, people have bred domesticated animals to promote certain traits.
 Domestic animals are chosen for their ability to breed in captivity and for their calm temperament.
 Their ability to resist disease and survive in difficult climates is also valuable.

 Over time, these traits make domestic animals different from their wild ancestors.
-Dogs were probably domesticated from gray wolves.
-Today, dogs are a distinct species from gray wolves.
+Dogs were probably domesticated from gray wolves (Canis lupus).

 Domesticated animals can look very different from their wild ancestors.
-For example, early wild chickens weighed about two pounds.
+For example, early wild chickens weighed about 0.9 kilograms (two pounds).
 But over thousands of years of domestication, they have been bred to be larger.
 Larger chickens yield more meat.
-Today, domestic chickens weigh as much as 17 pounds.
+Today, domestic chickens weigh as much as 7.7 kilograms (17 pounds).
 Wild chickens only hatched a small number of eggs once a year, while domestic chickens commonly lay 200 or more eggs each year.

 Effects on Humans

-Domesticating plants marked a major turning point for humans: the beginning of an agricultural way of life and more permanent civilizations.
-Humans no longer had to wander to hunt animals and gather plants for their food supplies.
+Domestication marked a major turning point for humans: the beginning of an agricultural way of life and more sedentary communities.
+Humans no longer had to wander to hunt animals and gather plants for food.

-Agriculture—the cultivating of domestic plants—allowed fewer people to provide more food.
+Agriculture—the cultivating of domestic plants—allowed fewer people to provide food for the community.
 The stability that came with regular, predictable food production led to increased population density.
-People were able to do more than hunt for each day’s food—they could travel, trade, and communicate.
-The world's first villages and cities were built near fields of domesticated plants.
+The world's first villages and cities were built near floodplains where fields of domesticated plants could be grown more easily.

 Plant domestication also led to advances in tool production.
 The earliest farming tools were hand tools made from stone.
 People later developed metal farming tools, and eventually used plows pulled by domesticated animals to work fields.